Spain's Socialists face hard choices in aftermath of inconclusive election

-Neither option is attractive because linking up with anti-austerity Podemos (“We Can”) could divide the Socialists while they could be accused of destabilizing Spain if they are blamed for forcing new elections.
+Neither option is attractive because linking up with anti-austerity Podemos (“We Can”) could divide the Socialists while they could be accused of destabilising Spain if they are blamed for forcing new elections.

 The result leaves Spain facing weeks of difficult talks to try to form a government and has unsettled financial markets.